Skip to content

 The critical insight: this prompt runs incrementally.
 When new raw files are added, the LLM receives the existing wiki plus the new files and updates the wiki accordingly.
 It may create new pages, update existing ones, or restructure the taxonomy entirely.
 This is where high output capacity matters - the model needs to generate potentially dozens of updated pages in a single pass.

 Models with high max output tokens are essential here.
-Among current models tracked in our rankings, GPT-5.4 Pro leads with strong output capacity.
+Among current models tracked in our rankings, Claude Fable 5 leads with strong output capacity.
 See our max tokens guide for a detailed comparison of output limits across models.

 RAG vs Full-Context: When to Use What